 We continue from Mosaic Canteen.

-This is a fun take on sushi that’s sure to make the dish more popular with Festival goers.
-There’s a nice ring of densely-packed sushi rice underneath an assortment of raw fish, basically like different varieties of nigiri pushed together to form a circle.
+Either way, this is a fun take on sushi that’s sure to make the dish more popular with Festival-goers.
+There’s a nice ring of densely-packed sushi rice underneath an assortment of raw fish, basically like several different varieties of nigiri pushed together to form a circle.
 Everything is incredibly fresh and flavorful and it offers an opportunity to try several different kinds of sushi in short order.
-I would have liked more of the Citrus-soy Gelée, which was really only spooned over the two pieces of salmon.
-It added a nice salty citrus flavor that helped bring out some of the nuance in the fish.
-Whether it’s an optical illusion or not, it also “feels” like a lot of food for $7.50 and the fact that it’s carefully prepared inside the Food Studio as it’s being ordered is a nice plus.
+I liked the various sauces – particularly the citrus-spiked Sriracha, which added a nice, salty, spicy citrus flavor that helped bring out some of the nuance in the fish.
+The Eel Sauce mostly tasted like soy sauce, which was a welcome addition, and the bright green Wasabi Aioli worked pretty well in this setting, adding more of a creamy texture and less spice, both of which are probably welcome by most.
+Whether it’s an optical illusion or not, it also “feels” like a lot of food for $8, and the fact that it’s carefully prepared inside the Food Studio as it’s being ordered is a nice plus.
 Typically, during other Festivals, Japan sees short to nonexistent lines because the sushi is prepared across the Pavilion and carted over to sit until it’s ordered.
-The good news is that everything is all the more fresh.
+The good news is that everything is all the more fresh for the Arts.
 The bad news is you may have to wait a few minutes for it.

-Taiyaki: Stuffed Japanese Pastry with Sesame Cream, Sweet Red Bean Paste, and Raspberry Sauce – $5.50
+Here’s what last year’s looked like with Sesame Cream, Sweet Red Bean Paste, and Raspberry Sauce.

-This is a popular Japanese treat and while the fish might look crispy, it’s actually soft and more like a pancake or waffle in texture.
-The red bean taste is interesting – mostly sweet with the consistency of icing.
-If you’re not into it, you can sweeten up the profile with the raspberry sauce and whipped cream.
-I enjoyed trying it, though it’s a now a pricier proposition, up a dollar since last year.
+Taiyaki is a popular Japanese treat, and while the fish might look crispy, it’s actually soft and more like a pancake or waffle in texture.
+The red bean taste is interesting – mostly sweet and artificial-tasting with the consistency of icing inside of the pastry.
+If you’re not into it, you can sweeten up the profile with the whipped cream, juicy half of strawberry, or the cool flavors of the matcha in the green tea chocolate squiggles.
+I enjoyed trying it, but I’m not in a big hurry to return.
+You may enjoy it more.

 These wooden boxes were popular as the sake is ladled out of a giant barrel and placed delicately into your masu.
-Cast members in Japan are among the friendliest you’ll run into at Epcot and the experience begins by one of them personalizing your box with your name written in Japanese.
+Cast members in Japan are among the friendliest that you’ll run into at Epcot, and the experience begins by one of them personalizing your box with your name written in Japanese.
 It’s a fun moment as they then at least pretend to hook you up with an overflowing cup of middling sake.
-We enjoyed the experience and it’s a good opportunity to interact with cast members.
+We enjoyed the experience and it’s a good opportunity to interact with cast members, but the price is up $2.50 over last year for the exact same thing.